 They may naturally assume that moving means leaving behind their favourite things like toys and pets, so take time to reassure them that they will all be moving together.

 3 - Stability & Consistency

-When the moving truck does arrive at your new home, its always worth setting up the children's bedrooms first.
+When the moving lorry does arrive at your new home, it's always worth setting up the children's bedrooms first.
 This way, they have a safe and familiar space to retreat to when things get chaotic elsewhere in the new property.

 Naturally, everyone will need time to adjust to the new location.
 But why not make it an adventure by taking your children out to explore the area?
 This also allows you to find nearby parks and playgrounds that will no doubt become useful later on.

 When moving to a new area, getting involved in your local community is a great way to make friends and feel at home faster.
 This will also give you an opportunity to scout out potential playmates for your kids.

 No matter how your child responds to the move, you must be receptive to their emotions and needs.
 Even if it's just to remind them that their emotions are always valid - there's no wrong way to feel.
 While moving house can be especially tough on younger children, both parents will also need to support and help each other through the moving process.
 Only with this strong mutual support can you really give your children the time and attention that they will need before, during, and after moving into your new home.

 We’re a specialist estate agent selling Country, Period, Luxury and Equestrian Homes.
 The houses for sale include vast Country Estates as well as Modern Mansions.
 Check out our current collection here